A New Library Experience in Brantford

 This upgrade, which is being funded through the Canada 150 Community Infrastructure Program and funds contributed by the City of Brantford and Brantford Public Library Board, will create a brighter and more welcoming space that responds to the evolving needs of our community.
 On a more practical side, the redesign will also address long-standing accessibility issues and accommodate a new customer service model.

-The Library will remain open throughout the entire construction period, which will run from May until the end of November.
+The Library will remain open throughout the entire construction period, which will run from mid-June until the end of November.

 Highlights of the project

 A new all-glass façade that fronts on Colborne Street and adds nearly 500 square feet of space to the Library New customer service desks and easy-to-use self checkout machines A large designated Makerspace area designed to advance digital literacy and innovation

 - A piece of public art on the exterior of the library honouring world-renowned and Brantford native artist Lawren Harris.

 Recent Project Updates